Our St. George UT Cardiovascular Center in Heart of Dixie Cardiology

 When not seeing patients, Marissa enjoys spending time with her two little boys.
 They particularly enjoy the outdoors and participating in obstacle course competitions, like Spartan races.
 Her greatest accomplishment is being mom to her two sons.
-They are her reason for working hard and striving toward her goals.
+They are her reason for working hard and striving for excellence.
 Marissa has a great passion for writing and singing music which she developed from her mother and grandmothers.
-She loves a good storm, bubble baths and standing in the rain!
+She loves a good rain storm, bubble baths and taking time to visit her family in Arizona.

 Justin Poole, PA-C